Delvin Hughley

-Delvin Lamar Hughley (born April 18, 1978) is a former American football defensive back for the Baltimore Ravens and Denver Broncos of the National Football League.
-Hughley also spent time in the Arena Football League with the Colorado Crush.
-He played college football at Jacksonville State University where he was an All-American.
+Delvin Lamar Hughley (born April 18, 1978) is an American former professional football defensive back.
+He played college football at Jacksonville State University, where he was an All-American.

 Early years

-Hughley attended Anniston High School in Anniston, Alabama and was a letterman in football, basketball, track, and tennis.
+Hughley attended Anniston High School in Anniston, Alabama, and was a letterman in football, basketball, track, and tennis.
 He only played high school football as a senior, and was an All-County selection and an All-State Honorable Mention selection.
 Hughley enrolled at Jacksonville State University where he became a 4-year starter and All-American Defensive Back.

+Professional career

 Hughley signed as an undrafted free agent with the Baltimore Ravens in 2001.
+He spent a little time on the active rosters of both the Ravens and Denver Broncos but did not play in any games.

+Hughley later played in the Arena Football League.